CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 -torque-aggregation-function:"count(cartodb_id)";
 {% endhighlight %}

-By default it counts the number of events happening by counting how many `cartodb_id`s are within the area.
+By default it counts the number of events happening by counting how many `cartodb_id`s (that is, points) are within the area.
 But you can have it operate on any other number column instead.
 For instance, if you want to find the max magnitude of a specific column, you'd just replace the value above with `max(magnitude)`.
 You can do more advanced things like dividing by a constant or even dividing the `min` of one column by the `max` of another.

 The output of this calculation within a bin is stored in a special variable accessible to the CartoCSS conditional structures.
 It's called `value`, and you'll see its usage below.

+{% highlight css %}
+Map {
+  -
+}
+{% endhighlight %}

 What is a bin, though?
-Torque automatically calculates two-dimensional bins that depend on the zoom level of your map and the resolution you define in the Torque-flavor of CartoCSS:
+Torque automatically calculates two-dimensional bins that depend on the zoom level of your map and the resolution you define in the Torque flavor of CartoCSS:

 {% highlight css %}
 -torque-resolution:2;
 {% endhighlight %}

-Points are snapped to a grid that is defined by the resolution you set (smaller resolution means grid spacing is smaller).
-This has the effect of creating a two-dimensional histogram if you aggregate by `count`.
+Points are snapped to a grid that is defined by the resolution you set (a smaller resolution produces a smaller grid spacing).
+This has the effect of creating a two-dimensional histogram if you aggregate by `count`, which you can then visualize by changing the opacity.

 ### Our stork